terrorizer1980/litmus/Litmus-core-commands.md

 ## Provisioning

-Using the Litmus [provision](https://github.com/puppetlabs/provision) command, you can spin up Docker containers, vagrant machines or machines in private clouds, such as vmpooler.
+Using the Litmus [provision](https://github.com/puppetlabs/provision) command, you can spin up Docker containers, vagrant boxes or VMs in private clouds, such as vmpooler.

 For example:

 ```
 pdk bundle exec rake 'litmus:provision[vmpooler, redhat-6-x86_64]'
-pdk bundle exec rake 'litmus:provision[docker, ubuntu:18.04]'
+pdk bundle exec rake 'litmus:provision[docker, litmusimage/ubuntu:18.04]'
 pdk bundle exec rake 'litmus:provision[vagrant, gusztavvargadr/windows-server]'
 ```

-> Note: Provisioning is extensible — if your chosen provisioner isn't available, raise an issue on the [provision repo](https://github.com/puppetlabs/provision), or a PR to add your chosen provisioner.
+> Note: Provisioning is extensible — if your chosen provisioner isn't available, you can add your own provisioner task to your test set up through a separate module in `.fixtures.yml`.

 The provision command creates a Bolt `inventory.yml` file for Litmus to use.
 You can manually add machines to this file.